A Learning-Augmented Overlay Network: Continuous Skip-List Networks

-The rest of this section presents the properties of \uniform with respect to routing path lengths and maximum degrees.
-We show that a Continuous \sln constructed with \uniform has an expected constant degree and an expected routing path length of $O(\log n)$.
-Also, we can rule out rare bad outcomes in practice: with high probability, the routing path length is $O(\log n)$ and the maximum degree is $O(\log n)$.
-Those results directly imply that the three primitive described in the previous section have a logarithmic message complexity with high probability.
-Interestingly, those results are quite general and hold for a vast family of continuous probability laws, namely, as soon as the probability that two heights are equal is zero.

-\begin{theorem}[Expected Path Length] The routing path between any two nodes has length smaller than $2 \ln n$ on expectation. \end{theorem}

-\begin{proof} Let $u$ and $v$ be two nodes.
+\begin{theorem}[Expected Routing Path Length] For \uniform, the routing path between any two nodes has length smaller than $2 \ln n$ on expectation. \end{theorem} \begin{proof} Let $u$ and $v$ be two nodes.
 We note $X$ the random variable equal to the routing path length between $u$ and $v$.
 We note $X_{\text{up}}$ the number of height increases along the path, likewise $X_{\text{down}}$ is the number of path decreases.
 It holds that $X = X_{\text{up}} + X_{\text{down}}$.
 We will give an upper bound of $X_{\text{up}}$, the same upper bound will hold for $X_{\text{down}}$ by symmetry.
 Let $w$ be a node between $u$ and $v$ in the \sln, we note $1_{w}$ the indicator random variable equal to $1$ if (1) $w$ is part of the path between $u$ and $v$, and (2) if the height increases when hoping to $w$.
 It holds $X_{\text{up}} = \sum_{w \in [u+1, v]} 1_{w}$.\\ We now compute $P[1_{w} = 1]$ for any $w \in [u+1, v]$. $w$ is part of the increasing path if and only if the height of $w$ is strictly greater than every other heights in $[u, w-1]$.
 The probability that two uniform random variables are equal is zero, hence there exists exactly one node with maximum height in $[u, w]$.
 The heights are independent and uniformly distributed, hence $w$ is the node with maximum height with probability $1 / (|w - u| + 1)$:

 Noticing that $\mathbb{E}[1_w] = P[1_w = 1]$ and gathering the two previous equalities gives:

 The last inequality holds as the harmonic sum until $n$, $1 + 1/2 + \dots + 1/n$, is lower than $1 + \ln n$.
 The claimed upper bound on the expected path length follows as the same reasoning can be done for $X_{\text{down}}$. \end{proof}